bokwoon95/wgo/README.md

 - [-exit](#exit-when-the-last-command-exits) - Exit when the last command exits.
 - [-stdin](#enable-stdin) - Enable stdin for the last command.
 - [-verbose](#log-file-events) - Log file events.
+- [-debounce](#debounce-duration) - How quickly to react to file events.
+Lower debounce values will react quicker.
+- [-postpone](#postpone-the-first-execution-of-the-command-until-a-file-is-modified) - Postpone the first execution of the command until a file is modified.

 ## Advanced Usage